John Hope Bryant: Career

-On May 5, 1992, Bryant founded Operation HOPE, Inc. immediately following the 1992 Rodney King riots in Los Angeles, California.

-Spearheaded by Bryant, the first Bankers Bus tour occurred while parts of the city were still on fire.
 Bryant has organized and led over 15 bankers bus tours since HOPE's inception in 1992, including the cities of Los Angeles, Maywood and Oakland, California, Anacostia, D.C. and Atlanta, Georgia, with the purpose of encouraging financial investment in low-to-mod communities.

 On June 13, 2004, U.S. President George W. Bush appointed Bryant to a four-year term on the non-partisan U.S. Community Development Advisory Board for the Community Development Financial Institutions Fund (CDFI Fund), at the U.S. Department of the Treasury.

-On January 22, 2008, Bryant was appointed vice-chairman of the President's Council on Financial Literacy by U.S. President George W. Bush.
+On January 22, 2008, Bryant was appointed vice-chairman of the president's Council on Financial Literacy by U.S. President George W. Bush.
 He continued this work under President Barack Obama as part of the U.S. President's Advisory Council on Financial Capability (PACFC).
-He was appointed chairman of the new Subcommittee on the Underserved and Community Empowerment for the PACFC in January 2012.

 In September 2008, he was selected to be a member of the Global Agenda Council for the World Economic Forum in Geneva.

-Bryant directly inspired the creation of the City of Los Angeles loan fund (Administration of Mayor Tom Bradley), financial literacy as U.S. federal government policy, circa 2008, (George W. Bush Administration), U.S. Small Business Administration Office of Entrepreneurship Education (George W. Bush Administration), emergency financial disaster preparedness, response and recovery federal policy framework for the U.S. Department of Homeland Security/FEMA (George W. Bush Administration), commitments for 100+ local financial literacy councils across the U.S., and formalized the inclusion of FEMA into federal financial capability policy (a seat on the U.S. Financial Literacy & Education Commission for the Obama Administration).

 On January 29, 2010, he became a part of President Barack Obama's Advisory Council on Financial Capability.